wireapp/wire-ios/WireUI/Sources/WireUIFoundation/WireUIFoundation.docc/Documentation.md

 ## Concept

-On large screens the application is presented using a split view layout.
-The primary (left) column contains a sidebar with various menu items:
+On large screens, the application utilizes a split view layout to optimize the user interface.
+This layout consists of three primary columns:

+1. **Primary (Left) Column:** This column contains a sidebar with various menu
+items:
-- Account Image (allows navigation to the self profile view controller)
+   - Account Image (navigates to the user's profile view)
    - All Conversations
-- Filtered conversations (favorites, groups, 1:1 conversations)
+   - Filtered Conversations (favorites, groups, 1:1 conversations)
-- Archived conversations
+   - Archived Conversations
-- Connect/New Conversation
+   - Connect/Start Conversation
    - Settings

-The supplementary (middle) column will show the list of conversations, the connect/new conversation or the settings view.
+2. **Supplementary (Middle) Column:** This column displays content related to the selected menu item from the sidebar, such as the list of conversations, the connect/start conversation interface, or the settings view.

-The secondary (right) column will host the conversation content.
+3. **Secondary (Right) Column:** This column hosts the conversation content, showing the details of the selected conversation.

+### Adaptive Layout for Compact Screens

-When presented on less horizontal space (horizontal compact size class) the split view controller collapses to presenting only a single view controller at the time.
-It could theoretically be any of the three columns or another separate column, the `compact` column.
+When the application is presented on screens with less horizontal space (compact horizontal size class), the split view controller automatically collapses to display only a single view controller at a time.
+Depending on the user's interaction, this view controller could be any of the three columns or a separate "compact" column.

-However, since the `UISplitViewController` will host a `UITabBarController` only in the `compact` column, handling the navigation and layout changes must be done manually.
-In order to pursue a clean approach the required logic has been extracted into the class ``MainCoordinator``.
+However, since the `UISplitViewController` in this scenario hosts a `UITabBarController` exclusively in the compact column, navigation and layout adjustments must be managed manually.
+To maintain a clean and organized approach, this logic has been encapsulated within the ``MainCoordinator`` class.

-The application's default view after a successful authentication is the list of conversations.
-The `UISplitViewController`'s default state is expanded.
+### Navigation and Layout Behavior

-For these two reasons the ``MainCoordinator`` expects the conversation list view controller to be installed in the provided ``MainSplitViewController`` instance and all other view controllers contained in the ``MainTabBarController`` object.
+Upon successful authentication, the application defaults to displaying the conversation list.
+Accordingly, the `UISplitViewController` starts in an expanded state.
+The ``MainCoordinator`` is designed with this in mind, expecting the conversation list view controller to be initialized within the provided ``MainSplitViewController``, while all other view controllers are managed by the ``MainTabBarController``.

-When navigating between the conversation archive, the settings or the start conversation, the currently presented view controller will be moved into the tab bar controller and the requested view controller moved from the tab bar controller into the split view controller.
+When navigating between different sections such as the conversation archive, settings, or starting a new conversation, the ``MainCoordinator`` handles the transition by moving the currently displayed view controller into the tab bar controller.
+The requested view controller is then moved from the tab bar controller into the split view controller, ensuring a smooth transition between different sections.

-When the layout collapses, the currently presented view controller will also be moved to the tab bar controller.
-The start conversation view controller will be presented modally.
+During a layout collapse (when the app transitions to a compact horizontal size class), the ``MainCoordinator`` will move the currently active view controller to the tab bar controller.
+Additionally, the start conversation view controller will be presented modally to maintain user accessibility and workflow continuity.

+This design ensures a seamless user experience across various device sizes and orientations, with the `MainCoordinator` effectively managing the complex transitions and layout changes required by the application.

 ## Topics